Follow Italianism

 The Tajani decree: genealogy of an exclusion

-O Decree-Law No. 36/2025, authored by the Minister of Foreign Affairs, Antonio Tajani (Forza Italy), limited the recognition of Italian citizenship automatic to grandchildren of Italian citizens.
-From the fourth generation onwards, descendants will only be entitled if the parent has resided legally for at least two years in Italy before the birth — in addition to not having another nationality at the time.
+O Decree-Law No. 36/2025, authored by the Minister of Foreign Affairs, Antonio Tajani (Forza Italy)The law limited the automatic recognition of Italian citizenship to grandchildren of Italian citizens.
+From the fourth generation onwards, descendants will only be entitled to citizenship if the parent has legally resided in Italy for at least two years before their birth—and does not currently hold another nationality.

 Corriere della Sera, 14 November 1938, announces the approval of the Racial Laws by the Italian fascist government.
 The headline reads: 'Laws for the defence of the race approved by the Council of Ministers'